LemosFran/Portfolio-SpringSecurity/README.md

 (Eng)
 (eng)
-Project that pretends to be the simple work dashboard for a journalist, with a login to access the application and registration, in the registration you can include a profile photo that will be seen in the list of users who both like the news and the user can modify, delete, load and view what that are in the database.
+Project that pretends to be the simple web App for a journalist, with a login to access the application and registration, in the registration you can include a profile photo that will be seen in the list of users who both like the news and the user can modify, delete, load and view what that are in the database.
 Permissions are also granted to do the different activities, differentiating users and administrators.